esponges/blog/rtk-tokens-auth-wrapper.md

 export const authReducer = slice.reducer;
 ```

 Now lets setup the api slice.
-We will use the `createApi` function from RTKQ to create the api slice.
-We will have a mutation for the login endpoint and a query for the user endpoint which will be used to get the user data when the user comes back to the application and his token is still valid.
+We will use the `createApi` function from RTKQ to create the api slice that will initially have a mutation for the login endpoint and a query for the user endpoint which will be used to get the user data when the user comes back to the application and his token is still valid.

 ```ts
 // store/authApi.ts